New video on my project ‘ADHD Women: Resisting a Neuronormative World’, for SAGE’s Disability Studies Collection

 Find here the 2024 Call for (additional) Papers for the special issue ‘Critical and Intersectional ADHD Thought: ADHDers Think Back’, so that you have an idea what to expect from the special issue.

-Posted by Dyi in Critical ADHD Studies, Intersectionality
+Posted by Dyi in Critical and Intersectional ADHD Studies, Intersectionality

 Call for Abstracts